|

 communication technology can enable the services to work together as never before, so there will also be an ICT strategy,

+extending the People’s Network from public libraries to museums and archives as well.
+Joined up yet?
 Many other helpful things have been happening too, all contributing to improved access to information for

 citizens, communities and businesses.
 Crown Copyright has been waived on a very wide range of Government documents, allowing